oj-tooth/lt_toolbox/README.md

 The Lagrangian Trajectories Toolbox is a Python library dedicated to the post-processing, visualisation and analysis of Lagrangian water parcel trajectories.

+The toolbox offers users two data structures to work with Lagrangian water parcel trajectories: Trajectory Arrays (TrajArrays) and Trajectory Frames (TrajFrames).
+TrajArrays utilise [xarray](http://xarray.pydata.org/en/stable/#) multidimensional data arrays to store attribute variables (e.g. lat, lon, temperature etc.) evaluated along trajectories.
+Meanwhile, TrajFrames make use of the blazingly fast [polars](https://pola-rs.github.io/polars-book/user-guide/index.html) DataFrame library to store attribute variables in a tabular format.
+The choice of whether to use a TrajArray of TrajFrame in your analysis is often determined by the Lagrangian trajectory code used to evaluate your water parcel trajectories in the first place.
+For example, TrajArrays are perfect for working with .zarr files output from [OceanParcels](https://oceanparcels.org), whereas TrajFrames are best suited for working with large .csv files generated from [TRACMASS](https://www.tracmass.org)

-The library utilises [xarray](http://xarray.pydata.org/en/stable/#) multidimensional data arrays to store attribute variables (e.g. lat, lon, temperature etc.) evaluated along trajectories in the form of a trajectories object.
-Beyond simply storing Lagrangian data, the trajectories object contains a wide range of built-in methods to enable efficiently post-process and visualisation of thousands of trajectories with both matplotlib and [Cartopy](https://scitools.org.uk/cartopy/docs/latest/).
+Beyond simply storing Lagrangian data, TrajArrays and TrajFrames contains a wide range of built-in methods to enable the efficient post-processing and visualisation of thousands of trajectories with both [matplotlib](https://matplotlib.org) and [Cartopy](https://scitools.org.uk/cartopy/docs/latest/).

 #### Current Features:

-+ **Store** the attribute variables of Lagrangian trajectories in a trajectories object.
++ **Store** the attribute variables of Lagrangian trajectories in a TrajArray or TrajFrame object.

-+ **Add** new variables, such as particle IDs and seeding levels, to your object.
++ **Add** new variables, such as particle IDs and seeding levels, to your TrajArray or TrajFrame.

-+ **Filter** trajectories using any attribute variable contained in your object.
++ **Filter** trajectories using any attribute variable contained in your TrajArray or TrajFrame.

 + **Get** existing features, including trajectory start/end times, start/end locations and durations.